-If you want a more robust and versatile watch, you may prefer the fenix 6X Pro Solar.
+If you want a more robust and versatile watch, you may prefer the fenix 7X Solar.

 It’s a comprehensive sport watch that’s great for runners.
 You’ll be able to monitor advanced metrics such as VO2 max and recovery.
 You’ll also have access to Garmin’s PacePro function.

 Power Manager helps maximize battery life.
-Max Battery GPS mode can last up to 120 hours, or 148 with solar charging.
-Expedition GPS mode, a super low-powered function, can give you 46 days worth of power, plus 10 with solar.
+Max Battery GPS mode can last up to 213 hours, or 578 with solar charging.
+Expedition GPS mode, a super low-powered function, can give you 62-139 days worth of power with solar.

-In battery saver mode, your watch can go for for 80 days without charging.
-If you charge with solar, you can get an extra 40 days.
+In battery saver mode, your watch can go for for 90 days without charging.
+If you charge with solar, Garmin claims up to a year!